 Best Skinny Fat Resistance Exercises

 There are five main types of resistance exercises: weightlifting, calisthenics, yoga, Pilates, and isometrics.
 Weightlifting is the gold standard (1, 2, 3).
-Resistance exercise helps maintain muscles/mass, improve muscle strength, build muscle mass, increase endurance (tone), lose regular white/yellow fat, and reduce skinny fat.
+Resistance (anaerobic) exercise helps maintain muscles/mass, improve muscle strength, build muscle mass, increase endurance (tone), lose regular white/yellow fat, and reduce skinny fat.
 As well as enhance core strength, flexibility, balance, and posture.
+Resistance training, when done properly, achieves both (4, 5, 6) muscular endurance (tone) and muscular strength (hypertrophy).

 What is the best skinny fat resistance exercise for you?

 It depends on your goals and resources.
 If you have consistent, regular access to proper weight training equipment at a gym, at home, or the like, then lift weights.
-If you do not have such equipment and access, then calisthenics, yoga, Pilates, and isometrics can be done with minimal equipment following professional training videos that we will post here regularly.
+If you do not have such equipment and access, then calisthenics, yoga, Pilates, and isometrics can be done consistently and regularly with minimal equipment following professional training videos that we will post here frequently.

 Best Skinny Fat Resistance Exercises